Meir Kahane

-Meir David HaKohen Kahane (/kəˈhɑːnə/ kə-HAH-nə; רבי מאיר דוד הכהן כהנא; born Martin David Kahane; August 1, 1932 – November 5, 1990) was an Israeli Orthodox ordained rabbi, writer and ultra-nationalist politician.
-He was the founder of the Israeli political party Kach, whose ideology continues to influence militant and far-right political groups active today in Israel.
-Kahane was convicted of multiple acts of terrorism in the United States and in Israel.
+Meir David HaKohen Kahane (/kəˈhɑːnə/ kə-HAH-nə; מאיר דוד הכהן כהנא; born Martin David Kahane; August 1, 1932 – November 5, 1990) was an American-born Israeli Orthodox rabbi, writer, and politician.
+He was the founder of the Israeli political party Kach, which promoted an ultra-nationalist ideology that continues to influence some militant and far-right political groups active today in Israel.
+Kahane was convicted in the United States and Israel for offenses related to terrorism.

 Born in 1932 in Brooklyn, New York City, to an Orthodox Jewish family, Kahane received his education there, starting with Jewish scripture studies, and eventually gaining an M.A. in International Relations from New York University.
-In 1968, he founded the Jewish Defense League (JDL) in New York City, whose self-described purpose was to fight anti-Semitism.
+In 1968, he founded the Jewish Defense League (JDL) in New York City, whose self-described purpose was to fight antisemitism.
 Several JDL members, including Kahane, were subsequently convicted of acts related to domestic terrorism, including leading the attack on the Soviet United Nations mission in 1975.
 Later that same year, Kahane was convicted of conspiring to kidnap a Soviet diplomat, bomb the Iraqi embassy in Washington, and ship arms abroad from Israel.
-He consequently served a one year imprisonment, albeit in a hotel.
+He consequently served a one-year imprisonment, albeit in a hotel.